top of page

 The Ketoret

-The ketoret, known as incense, played a significant aromatic role in the Temple rituals.
+The ketoret, the incense, played a significant aromatic role in the Temple rituals.
 Its delightful fragrance is evident from the Torah's specific prohibition against using it as a perfume,

 “The incense which you shall make, according to its composition you shall not make for yourselves: it shall be to you holy for the L-RD.
 Whoever shall make any like that, to smell of it, he shall be cut off from his people.”
 Exodus 30:37-38